brucereier/brucereier/README.md

 - classmate, a website on which students can plan their schedules and connect with friends
 - Luminary, an iOS app that provides accessible navigation on college campuses

-Feel free to check out some of my work at [Link text Here](https://brucereier.dev)
+Feel free to check out some of my work [here](https://brucereier.dev).